abdulrahman-khan/ImplementingBigData_ElectroNova/README.md

 ![image](https://github.com/user-attachments/assets/dd38cc86-4ec2-4059-bd18-d51263efed2e)

 # Data Analysis: MapReduce

-The program files can be found under the Task2 project in this repository The first Mapper and Reduce programs collect the Energy Consumption for a singular day.
+**The program files can be found under the Task2 project in this repository.**

+The first Mapper and Reduce programs collect the Energy Consumption for a singular day.
 The key pair value is the houseID, the date and the hour at which the reading was taken.
 The reducer combines the values to get the Energy Consumption for that singular hour.
 Since the readings are cumulative, we calculate the difference from the previous interval.
 We use a CustomWriter class to hold the previous reading's value.